North Patchogue, New York

-North Patchogue (/ˈpætʃɒɡ/, PATCH-awg) is a hamlet and census-designated place (CDP) located within the Town of Brookhaven, in Suffolk County, New York, United States.
+North Patchogue (/ˈpætʃɒɡ/, PATCH-awg) is a hamlet and census-designated place (CDP) located within the Town of Brookhaven on Long Island, in Suffolk County, New York, United States.
 The CDP population was 7,246 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 5.3 km2, of which 5.1 km2 is land and 0.1 km2, or 2.57%, is water.

 North Patchogue is near the interchange of NY-27 (Sunrise Highway), and NY-112 (Medford Avenue).

 It is also the home of two waterways that flow into the Patchogue Lake and River, one of which is Canaan Lake.